π Need a Plumbing COC for Property Transfer?

 βοΈ Legal Implications for Sellers and Landlords

-Understanding the legal framework around plumbing COC requirements helps protect your interests and avoid costly mistakes:
+Understanding the legal framework around plumbing COC certificate requirements protects your interests:

 ποΈ For Property Sellers

-- The plumbing COC must be provided to the buyer before transfer
+- COC must be provided to buyer before transfer

 - Non-compliance can delay or void the deed of sale

-- Sellers are liable for plumbing defects discovered post-sale if no COC was provided
+- Sellers liable for defects discovered post-sale if no COC provided

-- Municipalities may withhold clearance certificates without valid plumbing compliance
+- Municipalities may withhold clearance certificates without valid compliance

 π For Landlords & Rental Properties